PuneethKshetty/Audiobook/README.md

-Convert any pdf file into audio book
+Convert any pdf file into audio book .
 All you need is two Python library :
 1 . pyttsx3
 2 .
 PyPDF2
-How amazing right!!..
+How amazing right!!!!!...